 FRIDAY MORNING SYMPOSIUM 4 (F1SP4): 10.45 AM - 12.15 PM

-Title: Theoretical model for an extended taxonomy of schema modes that is applicable across cultures
+Presentation 1: Theoretical model for an extended taxonomy of schema modes that is applicable across cultures by Arnoud Arntz

 The last decades Schema Therapy (ST) has become popular around the world.
 The model of psychopathology that underlies ST is based on the assumption that when basic emotional needs are insufficiently met in childhood, there is an increased chance that maladaptive schemas develop that can underlie personality pathology.
 Furthermore, the theory states that when such early maladaptive schemas are triggered, the individual can switch into a specific emotional-cognitive-behavioral state (called schema mode), depending on how the individual copes with the schema activation.
 Young proposed three maladaptive ways of coping with schema activation: surrender (where the activated schema rules the state of the person); avoidance (where avoidant strategies rule the person); and overcompensation (where believing that the opposite of the schema is true rules the person).
 An international workgroup is devising a new questionnaire to assess the most important schema modes, which will be validated internationally - so that from scratch on the instrument will be reliable and valid across cultures.